 - Larger footprint and price than open-frame diodes.

 The xTool S1 is our top pick because it removes the two biggest headaches of diode lasers: safety and focus.
 The fully enclosed body means you can run it in a spare room without staring at exposed laser light, and the auto-focus and camera positioning make jobs nearly foolproof.
 The 20W model is plenty for engraving and light cutting; step up to the 40W if you plan to cut hardwood or acrylic regularly.
 It’s the rare machine that’s beginner-friendly out of the box but still has the headroom a growing Etsy shop needs.
+For the full breakdown — 20W vs 40W cutting specs, autofocus, curved-surface engraving, and software — read our in-depth xTool S1 review.

 2. Ortur Laser Master 3 — Best Value